Data Sharing

 This page describes how you can collaboratively work on data within the HPC system and make it available to other users or to the outside world.

-Some general advice and tips on how to best manage your files:
+Please read Managing Permissions for general advice and tips on how to best manage your files.

 Applying for a project